ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

   links under ‘More information’.
 - Other settings: configuration

-The **quarto-basic.yml** file has the following options:
+The **quarto-basic-report.yml** file has the following options:

 - The project name and output directory.
-- The specific theme settings: the basic scss file.
+- The specific theme settings: the basic-report scss file.
 - The specific execution settings: save files that have not changed (freeze); this setting ensures that when rendering, a \_freeze folder is created with elements that do not change and are reused in this